raojay7/Awesome-LLMs-Data-AI/README.md

     - Feed new information to the model
 #### 3.2.2 Training Methods
 - NEFTune: Noisy Embeddings Improve Instruction Finetuning
+- RAFT: Reward ranked finetuning for generative foundation model alignment
+- Deepseek-coder-v2: Breaking the barrier of closed-source models in code intelligence
 - REFT: Reasoning with REinforced Fine-Tuning (RFT)
 - Threshold Filtering Packing for Supervised Fine-Tuning: Training Related Samples within Packs
 - Packing Analysis: Packing Is More Appropriate for Large Models or Datasets in Supervised Fine-tuning